Before Minnesota's girls' hockey boom, one game started it all

 It was the first official girls’ high school hockey game in Minnesota history.

-With the state high school league sanctioning girls’ hockey beginning that season, that autumn Monday started it all.
-South St. Paul won 8-0, but the significance is much more than the final score.
+With the Minnesota State High School League sanctioning girls’ hockey beginning that season, that autumn Monday started it all.
+South St. Paul won 8-0, but the significance goes far beyond the final score.

-For Holy Angels coach Lynn Olson, it was the long-awaited triumph for an opportunity that came after she and others persuaded, buttonholed and cajoled officials for girls’ hockey for nearly 15 years.
+For Holy Angels coach Lynn Olson, it was the long-awaited triumph after she and others persuaded, buttonholed and cajoled league officials for nearly 15 years to sanction girls’ hockey.

 For South St. Paul coach Dave Palmquist, it was validation for a career choice in which he would help girls realize their hockey dreams.